un-nf/404/README.md

 ## Why should I install and run this on my machine?

 The core of the traffic obfuscation is solid and functional.
 When properly configured, this software defeats modern fingerprinting techniques.
 Seriously.
 However, the included `profiles.json` is still being refined.
 The profiles work, but require manual review and adjustment to ensure coherence for your specific use case.

-If you’re comfortable with technical setup, manual maintenance, and iteration, you’ll get real privacy gains.
+If you’re comfortable with **technical setup**, **manual maintenance**, and **iteration**, you’ll get real privacy gains.
 If you need plug-and-play, check back in a few weeks.

 ### Kernel level packet spoofing